rrrane/mnist-classification/README.md

 ## Training
 ![Training](images/training_process.png "Training Procedure of the Recurrent Attention Model") --
 Unlike other supervised learning problems, here we have two objective functions to optimize.
-During training, the goal is to minimize standard cross-entropy loss associated with action network while maximize expected reward associated with the location network.
+During training, the goal is to minimize standard cross-entropy loss associated with action network while maximizing expected reward associated with the location network.
 The cross-entropy loss is minimized using back-propagation through Action Network, Core Network and Glimpse Network (red arrow) and the expected reward is maximized using Policy Gradient on Location Network (blue arrow).